andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 ## Rationale

-For an overview of the project\'s MSRV, best practices, tooling, automation, and more, make sure to read the [Rationale](docs/RATIONALE.md).
+For an overview of the project's MSRV, best practices, tooling, automation, and more, make sure to read the [Rationale](docs/RATIONALE.md).

 ## Conduct